 Getting there at 9:00 am also means the shafts of light coming over the cliff edge are best for photography.
 Much earlier than that and the sun isn’t at the right angle yet.

-The nearest waterfall worth visiting after Tukad Cepung in Tibumana Waterfall, around 20 km and 45-60 minutes away.
-Tibumana is very accessible and most people won’t have any problems with the roughly 10-minute walk over bamboo bridges along the riverside.
+The nearest waterfall worth visiting after Tukad Cepung is Tibumana Waterfall, around 20 km and 45-60 minutes away.
+Tibumana is very accessible and most people won’t have any problems with the 10-minute walk over bamboo bridges along the riverside.

 It’s quite good to photograph at most times of the day and tends to get most crowded in the afternoon, so going straight after Cepoung is a good idea.